-Proportion of reported emissions verified (%) 1 (C10.2) Do you verify any climate-related information reported in your CDP disclosure other than the emissions figures reported in C6.1, C6.3, and C6.5?
-Yes
+(C10.2) Do you verify any climate-related information reported in your CDP disclosure other than the emissions figures reported in C6.1, C6.3, and C6.5?

 (C10.2a) Which data points within your CDP disclosure have been verified, and which verification standards were used?